-1. All Employees covered under this Article 11.1(a) shall receive a clothing allotment of \$275.
+1. All Employees covered under this Article 11.1(a) shall receive a clothing allotment of \$275325 per calendar year.

-2. In addition to those uniforms furnished in this article, coveralls shall be furnished to eligible Employees when requested.
+2. In addition to those uniforms furnished in this article, coveralls and/or insulated coveralls (Employee's choice) shall be furnished to eligible Employees when requested.
 Fire resistant coveralls will be furnished to Employees in situations where Supervisors determine that their employees will be working in hazardous conditions.